Governor Phil Bryant

 Commissioner Fisher started his career in law enforcement as a police officer in Texas and as a parole agent in Louisiana.
 He is a U.S. Navy veteran and a graduate of the University of Memphis.
 He holds a Bachelor of Arts degree in Criminal Justice.

 February 1, 2016 Colonel Christopher “Chris” Gillard was appointed to his current position as Mississippi’s Assistant Public Safety Commissioner and Director of the Mississippi Highway Safety Patrol.
 Prior to this appointment Colonel Gillard was the Director of Driver Services.

 Colonel Gillard has served in many capacities since graduating from Patrol School in 1994, including Director of Training for the Mississippi Highway Safety Patrol Law Enforcement Training Academy, Executive Officer to the Commissioner of Public Safety, Homeland Security Liaison Officer, Team Leader for Patrol Schools, Driving Instructor, Firearms Instructor and Tactical Communications Instructor.
 Colonel Gillard has also served in specialized units within the Governor’s Security Detail and Drug Trafficking (Interdiction) Unit.
 Colonel Gillard is a graduate of Alcorn State University.
 He and his wife, Karla, have one daughter.

-Major Brown is a 2004 graduate of Tougaloo College and is a twenty-year veteran with the United States Army.
-Major Brown is married to Toya Brown with two children: Alston and Kennedi.
+LTC Brown is a 2004 graduate of Tougaloo College and is a twenty-year veteran with the United States Army.
+LTC Brown is married to Toya Brown with two children: Alston and Kennedi.